 This is a highly selective program and only those applying for and receiving a Julius G. Blocker ’53 Fellowship will be considered for admission.
 Blocker Fellows receive funding to offset a variety of program costs (see the Money Matters section below for further information on the Fellowship and application details).
 The program is open to juniors and seniors (sophomores may be considered in exceptional cases) in good academic and social standing with a minimum GPA of 3.0.
-Students enrolling in the Metropolitan Studies and Security Studies and International Affairs tracks must have completed at least one semester of college-level German prior to departure and must take a German language course in Berlin.
+Students enrolling in the Metropolitan and Urban Studies and Security Studies and International Affairs tracks must have completed at least one semester of college-level German prior to departure and must take a German language course in Berlin.
 Those enrolling in the German Language and Area Studies track must have completed a minimum of 4 semesters of college-level German prior to departure with an average grade of B or better.
 Students are expected to be enrolled in a German language course at their appropriate level in the semester before departure.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Important note: students who enroll in the German Language and Area Studies track need to be aware that there are two types of courses available on this track - IES Abroad courses and German university courses - and the two course types have different finish dates.
 Fall students who choose IES Abroad courses only will start the program in late August and will finish in mid-December.
 Fall students do not have the option of choosing German university courses because these courses do not finish until mid-February, so they would not be back in time to start the spring semester at HWS.